OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## content add-in

 **Content add-ins** are surfaces that can be embedded directly into Excel or PowerPoint documents.
 Content add-ins give users access to interface controls that run code to modify documents or display data from a data source.
 Use content add-ins when you want to embed functionality directly into the document.
+See [Content Office Add-ins](../design/content-add-ins.md) to learn more.

 ## custom function

 In the Office Add-ins documentation, a **custom function** is a user-defined function in Excel.
 Custom functions in Excel enable developers to add new functions, beyond the typical Excel features, by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any native function in Excel.
+See [Create custom functions in Excel](../excel/custom-functions-overview.md) to learn more.

 ## host